Microck/nagrom/README.md

 # Run the setup wizard
 python setup_gui.py
 ```
-This will open a browser tab at `http://localhost:8080` where you can configure your tokens, providers, and settings easily.
+This will open a browser tab at `http://127.0.0.1:8080` where you can configure your tokens, providers, and settings easily.
+**Note:** For security, the GUI is bound to `localhost` to prevent unauthorized network access.

 **Option 2: Manual Setup**